mike-french/jackpot/README.md

 ## License

-This repo is released under the MIT License.
+This software is open source, released under the [MIT License](LICENSE.txt).

+The code and documentation are Copyright © 2022 Mike French